phthom/ll/7-OpenShift.md

 ## Task #2 - Connecting to the OpenShift Console

-To get access to the OpenShift Console, first connect to **IBM Cloud with your own credentials**.

 The instructor should have authorized you to get access to the Kevin Account.
-On the top right of the screen, click your name and then you should see the Kevin's account (click on the Kevin's account):
+On the top right of the screen, click your name and then you should see the **Kevin**'s account (click on the Kevin's account):

 ![image-20200405143523141](images/image-20200405143523141-6090123.png)